dgroomes/github-pages-dynamic-viewer/wish-list.md

 * Support Chrome
 * Support Safari
 * Support Edge
+* IN PROGRESS De-react `<ul>` element creation
+  * IN PROGRESS Implementing requires addressing another problem: the clearing of existing content via the overly invasive `parentEl.innerHTML = '';` assignment in the shim.
+That assignment was always a shortcoming but now it is revealing itself as a real problem because it causes the `h3` "Configuration" heading to be deleted.
+How to solve this?
+This is the heavy-hitting stuff and it would require us to actually re-implement React's virtual DOM diffing and other state management things.
+I think for this toy app, the essential requirements of the app actually does not need state management.
+Can we afford to kind of "squash" the lifecycle of the application to just an "initialization phase" where it paints the DOM for the first time with all the data (the markdown directory listing and the document content) and just be done with it?
+Locking in the initialization to just that would eliminate the problem of duplicating elements in the DOM and thus free us from the virtual DOM diffing stuff (in theory)
+      * Design idea: can we keep track of all React components globally and track an "initialized flag"

+### Finished *Wish List* items

+* DONE Load all documents
+* DONE draw all documents to the screen (instead of replacing the previous content with the next doc's content)
 * DONE Fix the styling on the sidebar
 * DONE Exercise the `myCreateElement` to make `<li>` elements *without* child elements.
 Will it work out-of-the-box?
 I don't think it will.
 But this functionality needs to work because its design will be used as the basis for handling `<div>`